equinor/omnia-tutorial/docs/presentations/expose.rst

 Azure API Management
 ====================

-Main Components:
+Main components:

-* Gateway
+* API Gateway
 * Developer Portal
+* Azure Portal

 .. image:: ./images/expose/apim.jpg

 .. note::

-  Gateway

-  * Can perform certain tasks on requests
-  * Forwards the request to the appropriate backend

-  Developer Portal
+  API gateway is the endpoint that

+  * Accepts API calls and routes them to your backends.
+  * Verifies API keys, JWT tokens, certificates, and other credentials.
+  * Enforces usage quotas and rate limits.
+  * Transforms your API on the fly without code modifications.
+  * Caches backend responses where set up.
+  * Logs call metadata for analytics purposes

+  Developer Portal serves as the main web presence for developers, where you can

   * Discover APIs
   * Read documentation and test APIs
+  * Subscribe to get API keys
+  * Access analytics on your own usage
   * Publish your own APIs for other to discover

 ----